Public vs. Private Cloud Computing

 - No Contracts – Along with the utility model, you’re only paying by the hour – if you want to shut down your server after only 2 hours of use, there is no contract requiring your ongoing use of the server.

 - Shared Hardware – Because the public cloud is by definition a multi-tenant environment, your server shares the same hardware, storage and network devices as the other tenants in the cloud.
-Meeting compliance requirements, such as PCI or SOX, is not possible in the public cloud.

 Private Cloud Computing